 New Zealand – Since 2010 NetHui brings everybody and anybody that wants to talk about the Internet together.
 It is not a conference and speakers won’t talk at you all day.
 NetHui is a community event – made for the community, by the community.
 Hashtag:

 NetHui is New Zealand’s multi-stakeholder event on Internet governance and policy issues.

 Participation and collaboration are at the heart of NetHui.
-The programme isn’t decided by InternetNZ – it’s designed by the community.
-NetHui is about issues that actually matter to your community.
+The programme is not decided by InternetNZ – it’s designed by the community.
+NetHui is about issues that actually matter to the community.

 The theme for NetHui 2017 is Trust and Freedom on the Internet.
 The 2017 event takes place November 9-10 in Auckland.

 NetHui is a community event about the Internet, where everyone’s opinions and ideas are equally valued.
 The event is open to all people regardless of age, background, gender or ethnicity.

 A respectful, open attitude towards others is expected from all participants, speakers, exhibitors and volunteers.
 Harassment of any kind will not be tolerated and may result in your removal from the event.

 - Respect people.

 - Enable participation.

 Code of conduct